International Students

 International students benefit from the excellent services provided by the University of Toronto, including childcare subsidies and comprehensive health care coverage (dental, mental health, birthing, etc.).

-As you consider moving to Toronto, this information can help with your next steps.
+As you consider moving to Toronto, the following information can also help with your next steps.

 If you are an international student or someone who has not completed a previous degree in the English language, you must demonstrate facility in English by taking one of the following tests and achieving the stated minimum result: